Mojo Vision is putting an augmented reality screen on a contact lens

 The company was cofounded by Perkins, CTO Mike Wiemer, and chief science officer Michael Deering and is led by a team of Silicon Valley veterans from companies such as Apple, Amazon, Google, HP, Microsoft, Motorola, Infinera, Agilent, and Marvell.
 The team includes medical device and optometry experts from companies like CooperVision, Abbott, Johnson & Johnson, Medtronic, Philips Healthcare, and Zeiss Ophthalmology.

-Mojo Vision was founded in late 2015.
-It built the first lens with wired power and a single LED light in 2017 before moving to wireless power and a new optical system with an ability to focus an image on the back of the user’s retina.
-The latest model has oxygenation built into it so that you can keep it sitting on your eye comfortably for extended periods of time, Sinclair said.
+Mojo Vision was founded in late 2015 and built the first lens with wired power and a single LED light in 2017.
+Then it moved to wireless power and a new optical system with the ability to focus an image on the back of the user’s retina.
+The latest model has oxygenation built into it so you can keep it sitting on your eye comfortably for extended periods of time, Sinclair said.

-When the product goes to production, you will visit your optometrist to get your eyes measured and then Mojo Vision will cut the lens to fit the shape of your eyes.
+When the product goes into production, you will visit your optometrist to get your eyes measured and then Mojo Vision will cut the lens to fit the shape of your eyes.
 I’m taking a guess, but that’s probably not going to be cheap.

 “Eventually, the lens will have motion sensors like accelerometers and magnetometers so that we can do eye-tracking on the eye, figuring out what you are looking at,” he said.
 “We require orders of magnitude less power.
 The goal is to get this to one milliwatt of power.”

-I did a demo in which I looked at different objects to interact with the screen.
+I did a demo in which I looked at different objects in order to interact with the screen.
 I had to look to the left, for instance, to click on a page and then look at an arrow to make a selection.
 That sounds weird, but I was using my eyes to control the screen.
 You may be able to get the data for the computing from a necklace that you wear, which would be wirelessly connected to your eyeball computer.
 You might also be able to control the screen with your voice.

 “We’re all about visibility, mobility, being able to use it anywhere,” he said.
 “A lot of our effort over the next couple of years is going to add to the software part of what we are doing.”

-While it could be used for all kinds of cool things, the company has to be careful to make sure the tech isn’t used to spy on people in a James Bond style.
+While the technology could be used for all kinds of cool things, Mojo Vision has to be careful to make sure it isn’t used to spy on people à la James Bond.
 And it’s going to be awhile before this kind of display can be used to play video games.

 Sinclair added, “We’re building out a medical device company.
 We’ve got the innovation of a tech company, the discipline of a medical device company, and we’re pulling all of that together into one company, which is not easy.”